koulmakgrat/kde_dnf_updates_notifier/README.md

 ## Description

-This Python script checks for available system updates on a Linux machine and sends a KDE notification.
+This Python script checks for available system updates on a Fedora Linux machine and sends a KDE notification.

 ## Requirements